-In addition to the amendments set out above, minor amendments to the Company's investment policy are also being proposed in order to clarify it and to remove out-of-date references.
+In addition to the amendments set out above, minor amendments to the Company's investment policy are also being proposed in order to simplify and clarify the policy and to remove out-of-date references.
+References to ESS Projects which also use generators have been removed as the Portfolio includes only one ESS Project which regularly operates gas generators and the Company does not expect to invest in any further such hybrid ESS Projects.